Water Main Extension Policy, Procedures and Requirements

 c) Installation of concrete for thrust blocks and encasements shall be in accordance with Section 600 “Portland Cement Concrete” of the State of Rhode Island Standard Specifications for Road and Bridge Construction.

-d.
-Protection of Metal Surfaces
+c.
+Protection of Metal Surfaces (if required)

 4. Water Services